George Rogers Clark: Later years

-In 1783, Clark, who "had a reputation as an Indian hater" and once declared that he would like to see "the whole race of Indians extirpated, that for his part he would never spare Man woman or child of them on whom he could lay his hands", publicly proposed that a 2,000-strong force be mustered in Virginia to attack Native Americans in the Ohio Valley.
+In 1783, Clark, who reputedly hated Native Americans and once declared that he would like to see "the whole race of Indians extirpated, that for his part he would never spare Man woman or child of them on whom he could lay his hands", publicly proposed that a 2,000-strong force be mustered in Virginia to attack Native Americans in the Ohio Valley.
 Clark argued that this proposed expedition would show "that [the United States] are always able to crush [Native Americans] at our pleasure".
 He also once told Native Americans that if they declared war on the United States, they "should know that the next thing would be the Tomahawk" with "Your Women & Children given to the Dogs to eat".
 The proposed expedition was never carried out due to budgetary concerns.

 After Clark's victories in the Illinois country, settlers continued to pour into Kentucky and spread into and develop the land north of the Ohio River.
-On December 17, 1783, was Clark appointed Principal Surveyor of Bounty Lands.
-From 1784 to 1788 Clark served as the superintendent-surveyor for Virginia's war veterans, surveying lands granted to them for their service in the war.
+On December 17, 1783, Clark was appointed Principal Surveyor of Bounty Lands.
+From 1784 to 1788, Clark served as the superintendent-surveyor for Virginia's war veterans, surveying lands granted to them for their service in the war.
 The position brought Clark a small income, but he devoted very little time to the enterprise.

-In 1785 Clark helped to negotiate the Treaty of Fort McIntosh and the Treaty of Fort Finney in 1786, but the violence between Native Americans and European-American settlers continued to escalate.
+Clark helped to negotiate the Treaty of Fort McIntosh in 1785 and the Treaty of Fort Finney in 1786, but the violence between Native Americans and European-American settlers continued to escalate.
 According to a 1790 U.S. government report, 1,500 Kentucky settlers had been killed in Indian raids since the end of the Revolutionary War.
 In an attempt to end the raids, Clark led an expedition of 1,200 drafted men against Native American villages along the Wabash River in 1786.
 The campaign, one of the first actions of the Northwest Indian War, ended without a victory.
 After approximately three hundred militiamen mutinied due to a lack of supplies, Clark had to withdraw, but not before concluding a ceasefire with the native tribes.
 It was rumored, most notably by James Wilkinson, that Clark had often been drunk on duty.
 When Clark learned of the accusations, he demanded an official inquiry, but the Virginia governor declined his request and Virginia Council condemned Clark's actions.
 With Clark's reputation tarnished, he never again led men in battle.
 Clark left Kentucky and moved across the Ohio River to the Indiana frontier, near present-day Clarksville, Indiana.